patxibocos/google-photos-exporter/README.md

 ## GitHub action 🚀

-First of all, it is required to setup Google Photos auth to get a client id, client secret and a non expiring refresh token.
+First of all, it is required to set up Google Photos auth to get a client id, client secret and a non expiring refresh token.
 Please follow the steps in [Google Photos OAuth](#google-photos-oauth-).

 Then, you need to configure auth for GitHub, Dropbox, Box or OneDrive: